Collect Kubernetes logs and forward them to Loki

 components in the same configuration file.<LOKI_URL>

-: The full URL of the Loki endpoint where logs will be sent, such ashttps://logs-us-central1.grafana.net/loki/api/v1/push
+: The full URL of the Loki endpoint where logs are sent, such ashttps://logs-us-central1.grafana.net/loki/api/v1/push

 .